datacamp/courses-introduction-to-version-control-with-git/chapter2.md

 *** =instructions2

-Add changed files to the staging area.
+Use `git add` to add the new file to the staging area.

 *** =hint2